philipwalton/html-inspector/README.md

 ## Built-in Rules ##

-HTML Inspector ships with a set of built-in rules which fall into one of three main categories: validation, best-practices, and convention.
+HTML Inspector ships with a set of built-in rules that fall into one of three main categories: validation, best-practices, and convention.

 Each rule is registered via a unique string identifier that can be used to include or exclude it at inspection time.

-Here is the full list of built in rules by their identifiers:
+Here is the full list of built-in rules by their identifiers:

 ```sh
 # validation rules